 Here are some things that I suggest you do:

 - List down potential apartments located within an acceptable commuting distance of your workplace

 - Before you visit, call the landlord and ask how to get to the apartment

-- If the commute will make you transfer from one public utility vehicle (PUV) to another for multiple times then think about it twice (or multiple times).
+- If the commute will make you transfer from one public utility vehicle (PUV) to another, numerous times, then think about it twice (or multiple times).
 Personally, I usually just go after two jeepney transfers or one jeepney and one tricycle ride (max).
 If getting to the apartment will need me to take multiple PUV transfers, then I will not even check it out.
-First, it’s gonna be a very tiring and very difficult commute (especially during the monsoon season) and second, it’lll definitely cost more.
+First, it’s gonna be a very tiring and very difficult commute (especially during the monsoon season) and second, it’ll definitely cost more.

 - If the commute is tolerable (again for me, max of two PUV transfers) then I’ll go and check it out.